|Category||Administration and Management|

 As detailed in the Insurance Procedure, the University of Otago has subscribed to an international security and medical alert advisory service, Healix Travel Oracle.
 Travellers are strongly encouraged to install the Healix Travel Oracle App and select and read Healix Travel information associated with the countries they are planning to travel to (refer to the Guide to Travel Oracle Mobile App V4 (PDF)).

-(a) All International travel purchased through the MTA is loaded into the University’s Travel Tracker programme (Healix) which allows the University and its insurers to know where staff or other University representatives are in the event of an emergency.
+(a) All domestic and international travel purchased through the MTA is loaded into the University’s Travel Tracker programme (Healix) which allows the University and its insurers to know where staff or other University representatives are in the event of an emergency.

 (a) Staff should ensure they book air travel via the most economical method (in line with current policy requirements) in order to minimise the overall cost of travel to the University.

-(b) Domestic travel with Air New Zealand can be made through the MTA or DCP.
-All other air travel should be booked through the MTA.
+(b) All air travel should be booked through the MTA.

 (c) All bookings made through a MTA must be made using a University Purchase Order (for all off-line bookings) and by including the appropriate GL/PL account code in any on-line bookings.